The Covered Bridge

 Operated by three generations from 1858 to 1920.

 We humans have great memories – we even remember thing that never happened!
 With time, uncomfortable events become romanticized and very real to us.
 Remember Grandma saying she walked four miles to school and back, how deep the snow was, how cold winters were, how mean the teachers were (at least to the boys), how you “really had to learn your lessons and not like now?”
 Most of these memories are rather pleasant nostalgia that add spice but not accuracy to the past.
 Central heating, insulated clothing, in-door plumbing, and warm school busses may have robbed the kids of today, cherished stories for their future grandchildren.
-But consider this; In 1884, there were 17 one room school houses in Waterford Township and one two roomer; in LeBoeuf, there were 12 school houses; in Summit there were nine.
+But consider this; In 1884, there were 17 one-room schoolhouses in Waterford Township and one two-roomer.
+In LeBoeuf, there were 12 schoolhouses and in Summit there were 9.
 The Boards had done a good job distributing these schools geographically to the benefit of the children.
 Not many pupils walked four miles to an elementary school, in fact, not one!